geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Okay.
 So let's release.
 Let's move on to Rangeify.

 ##### **Geohot** [[00:02:34](https://www.youtube.com/watch?v=6EDbdI_m73o&t=154)]
 Yeah, so, you know, progress is slow, but it's there.
 I'm hoping this week to merge it and have it training Beautiful MNest.
 So first for anyone, an update on what Rangeify is.
 So, Rangeify replaces like four different things right now.
 So we have the grouper, which determines where kernels are split.
 This is what's currently there.
 We have kernelize, which actually does that splitting.
-We have the shape tracker, which builds these view UOPs.
+We have the ShapeTracker, which builds these view UOps.
 And we have the lower, which is what currently adds ranges to stuff.
 And Rangeify is going to replace all four of those things with hopefully a much better version.
 So right now we have this separate logic called the grouper that makes decisions beforehand about which tensors are going to be realized.
 But this is not that easy.
 And it relies on a bunch of heuristics, which are not always true and I think are actually causing some major issues.
 I think that's what's causing like these long strings of contiguouses.
 Like we do that thing and it like has all the kernels.
 And it's because the current grouper is always making the decision to redo element wise operations.
 And you kind of need this to lower kernel counts, but this should not be the right.
 You shouldn't say arbitrarily redo element wise operations.
 You have to have a cost function here.
 So what Rangeify does is, oh, it also replaces all of the logic for view left and view right.
 So we have a big thing.
 I forget what it's in, but it's in code gen.

 ##### **Geohot** [[00:04:27](https://www.youtube.com/watch?v=6EDbdI_m73o&t=267)]
 There's a big thing in code gen. Where did I put this?
 Did I put it in uopt?